ulikunitz/xz/doc/xz-issues.md

 # xz file format

+## Consistency

+## General

+Packets should either be constant size or should have encoded the size in the header.
+File header and footer are constant size and the block header has the size encoded.
+The index doesn't fulfill the criteria even when its size is included in the footer.

+## Index

-The file format should be structured in packets that have all encoded their length in the header.
-The Index must be fully parsed to identify its end.
+The index doesn't have the size in the header.
+So in a stream you are forced to read the whole index to identify its length.

-A better approach would also have been to store the index size in the index footer.
-This way a simple flag in the stream flags could have indicated whether an index is present or not.
-The current format requires the index always to be present.
-With the default block size an xz file has only one block and the index would not have been required.
+The index should have made optional.
+This would require to remove the index size from the footer and include its own footer in the index.

+## Padding

 The padding should allow direct mapping of the CRC values into memory, but it wastes bytes bearing no information.
 This is certainly not optimal for a compression format.

-It might also not be necessary to provide the filters including their parameters to be provided for each block.
+## Filters for each block

+Filteres should have been defined in front of blocks.
+This way they would not need to be repeated.

 # LZMA2

+## Consistent header byte.

 LZMA2 consists of a series of chunks with a header byte.
 The header byte has a different format depending on whether it is an uncompressed or